 - Farmington Schools Sites

-Select YMCA locations offer affordable early education for kids in pre-k along with childcare for children as young as six weeks.
+Select YMCA locations offer affordable early education for kids in pre-k, along with childcare for children as young as six weeks.
 Programming aims to help strengthen the family unit and help kids build skills needed to start school.
-All programs offer free or low-cost meals to kids and will keep up on proper coronavirus safety protocols.
+All programs offer free or low-cost meals to kids and will maintain proper coronavirus safety protocols.

-The YMCA and the Detroit Creativity Project came together to form the Improv Project online, which offers interactive arts and education.
+The YMCA and the Detroit Creativity Project come together to form the Improv Project online, which offers interactive arts and education.

-This online service for teens helps them prepare for life beyond high school.
-Replace with call 313-223-2841 for more information.
+This online service for teens helps them prepare for life beyond high school, call 313-223-2841 for more information.